8 email marketing experts paint a picture of email in 2030

 CEO and Founder

-I predicted some time ago in that the 'create, send and view' experience would be within one place.
+I predicted some time ago in our 'Future of email' guide that the 'create, send and view' experience would be within one place.
 Mailchimp and other ESPs will create their own email inboxes, to counter the limitations of Gmail and Outlook, and enable email marketers to design fully-HTML supported emails.

 CEO & Co-founder

 More interactivity, so that every message becomes an actionable interface; and hopefully a greater willingness to respect the time and attention of the readers, not only because of legal privacy concerns but because companies finally understand that spam doesn’t pay.

 In 2030 social media has been regulated and email is still the most direct, private and effective way to communicate with your customers.

 Having survived the hail firestorms and alien dinosaur invasions from 2020, 2030 will showcase a new level of email technology wonder.
 AMP became a standard for email just 3 years earlier, and today email marketers create campaigns with enhanced personalization and the ability for custom, two-way feedback as part of standard course.
 Custom coding is now obsolete, as email clients are optimized to follow industry guidelines set in 2029, thus allowing all ESPs to offer WYSIWYG builders with unlimited design options.
 In a stunning turn, Microsoft Outlook and Internet Explorer have been banned from all computer operating systems, including Windows 32.